universam1/iSpindel/tools/generic-TCP/INSTALL_en.md

 #Installation Guide for Raspbian
 ###Step-by-Step

+###Update to Firmware 5.x:
+If you already have this running and want to update to the new firmware, you'll need to add a new column to the Data table:

+	USE iSpindle;
+	ALTER TABLE Data ADD Gravity double;

+This is already taken into account if you newly install this and follow the instructions below.

 ###Preliminary Remarks:

 These recommended software requirements might seem like overkill, but this solution is highly flexible and wide open for future enhancements.